MisterRaindrop/network-tool/README.md

 ### auto_tcpdump
 Automatically capture tracing information for a specified process PID via the tcpdump command.

+## Attation
+Before running, you need to modify the network card, host and other parameters in the script.
+The script is only responsible for the overall framework.
+The details need to be filled in by the user.

 ## Getting Start
 1. Distribute scripts to segments hosts
    ```